 3030 Creswell Ave.
 Shreveport, LA 71104

 I did not visit Fat Calf’s Creswell Avenue location but I recommend it based on the excellent quality of a lunch their chef catered at the Shreveport Aquarium.
-We visited on a cold, drizzly day and the beef stew with puff pastry and the sauteed Brussel sprouts with Korean vinegar, golden raisins, and pumpkin seeds made for the perfect, warm and comforting meal.
+We visited on Brussels drizzly day and the beef stew with puff pastry and the sauteed Brussels sprouts with Korean vinegar, golden raisins, and pumpkin seeds made for the perfect, warm, and comforting meal.

-I’ll also share that Brussel sprouts aren’t my favorite food but that I couldn’t stop eating these.
+I’ll also share that Brussels sprouts aren’t my favorite food but that I couldn’t stop eating these.
 The preparation was perfect and so flavorful.

-Ki’ Mexico is not your run of the mill taco joint.
-Family owned by two brothers from Mexico, this trendy eatery strives to bring different something fresh and different to the table.
-The brothers got their start as in the restaurant business with their mom expressed interest in selling her salsas at local farmers markets and business at their brick and mortar restaurant is booming.
-Mom’s salsas are still available for take home.
+Ki’ Mexico is not your run-of-the-mill taco joint.
+Family-owned by two brothers from Mexico, this trendy eatery strives to bring fresh and different to the table.
+The brothers got their start in the restaurant business with their mom expressed interest in selling her salsas at local farmer’s markets and business at their brick-and-mortar restaurant is booming.
+Mom’s salsas are still available for take-home.

 724 AZALEA DRIVE, SHREVEPORT, LA, 71106

 Whisk is the place to go for something sweet in Shreveport.
-From the perfect cookie for an afternoon treat to custom cakes that are almost too pretty to eat, this light and airy desert bar is the spot to satisfy your sweet tooth.
-Gluten free baked goods are available.
+From the perfect cookie for an afternoon treat dessert to cakes that are almost too pretty to eat, this airy dessert bar is the spot to satisfy your sweet tooth.
+Glute gluten-free goods are available.